trstringer/trstringer.github.io/_posts/2024-06-17-slo-adding-nines.md

 A lot of times there is an incorrect assumption that adding nines to your SLO is linear, both in gains and associated costs.
 Unfortunately, this idea can cause a lot of unnecessary burden on the engineers that have to build out and maintain the solution.

-I'm a big fan of looking at the data, and just doing the math.
+I'm a big fan of looking at the data, and doing the math.

 **Downtime in 30 day SLO window**